The History Of Bratton Fleming (The local village) and RyePark House

 Bratton can also lay claim to Henry de Bracton a famous jurist who was the first person to attempt to write down the practice of English common law.
 De Bracton’s work was the principal book on the laws of England for over 500 years.
 Although two other places can lay claim to him Bratton Clovelly and Bratton Court (near Minehead), In his lifetime Henry signed himself ‘de Bratton’ which could of course apply to any of the locations, however it is known that his principal patron was William de Raleigh the village’s first Rector who had no connections with either of these other locations.

-Although not much is known about the history of Ryepark it is believed that is was built around the 18th century.
-Traditionally the fields Ryepark is situated on were used for growing rye hence the name, this took place until about 1950’s and hand written accounts of the harvests have been found on various farm buildings.
+Although not much is known about the history of Ryepark, it is believed that it was built around the 17th century.
+Traditionally the fields Ryepark is situated on were used for growing rye hence the name, this took place until about the 1950’s and handwritten accounts of the harvests have been found on various farm buildings.